ClayLipscomb/Odapter/README.md

 1. Download Odapter/bin/x64/Release/Odapter.exe and run
 2. If Oracle Client Homes are found, select appropriate value
 3. Enter DB Instance, Schema, Login and Password
-4. Enter the Output Path with to be the destination of the generated files (your project folder)
+4. Enter the Output Path for all generated files (your project folder)
 5. If project is using the .NET 3.5 framework, select 3.0 as the C# Version
 6. For all other fields, use default settings
 6. Click Generate